jojoelfe/ccpem2025/slides.md

 ---

-# Whats the resolution?
+# What is the resolution?

 <img src="/fig3b.png" class="h-110 mx-auto mt-2 rounded"/>

 <a href="https://github.com/teamtomo/torch-fourier-shell-correlation"><mdi-github />teamtomo/torch-fourier-shell-correlation</a>
 ---

-# What does the map looks like - L34A
+# What does the map look like - L34A

 <img src="/fig3c.png" class="h-120 mx-auto mt-2 rounded"/>